IfeakanduBenedict/IfeakanduBenedict/README.md

 -
 - - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-- like coding and exploring my skill set's
+- like coding and exploring my skill sets

 <!---
 IfeakanduBenedict/IfeakanduBenedict is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.